easternhercules/jholman.github.io/_pages/about.md

 My expertise is in human geography, but I also have background in anthropology, sociology, computer science, environmental policy/conservation, biogeography, and statistics.

 If you'd like to contact me: email `julianholman96 at gmail dot com` or Twitter `easternhercules`.
+Resume available upon request.